Ready to break 20 minutes in the 5K? Let’s do it.

 #2: Long Runs

-Long runs are all about developing your aerobic base and mental stamina, the foundation for strong 5K performance.
+Long runs are all about developing your aerobic base and mental stamina, the foundation for a strong 5K performance.

 These runs should be done at a relaxed, conversational pace, around a 2 to 3 on the RPE (Rate of Perceived Effort) scale, so you can stay comfortable while logging quality time on your feet.